-Star Wars – A New Hope launched into a world where the fears and unease of the political and social divides of Cold War, still clung to societal structures.
-The film plays with terminology such as ‘Empire’ and ‘Dark Side’ to portray the divide of democracy versus authoritarian control; empires built on subservience pitted against rebellions built on freedom and equality.
-There are elements within this portrayal that reflect the allied fight against far right extremism during the Second World War, and on a deeper level the social and physical conflicts of the post war years.
+Star Wars – A New Hope launched into a world where the fears and unease of the political and social divides of Cold War still clung to societal structures.
+The film plays with terminology such as ‘Empire’ and ‘Dark Side’ to portray the divide of democracy versus authoritarian control.
+Empires built on subservience pitted against rebellions built on freedom and equality.
+While elements reflect the allied fight against far right extremism during the Second World War.
+It could also be argued that Star Wars reflected the far more nuanced social and physical conflicts of a post war changing world.

-To understand this we need to explore the era Star Wars was born from, an era that included the Cuban missile crisis, the Vietnam War, social revolution, and the demand for equality and human rights.
+To further explore these concepts we need to look at the era Star Wars was born from.
+An era that included the Cuban missile crisis, the Vietnam War, social revolution, and the demand for equality and human rights.
 All set against a backdrop of emerging youth culture, the teenager and educational advancement.

 In the UK, the turmoil of a changing economy, trade union action and the emergence of sub cultures that defied social structures shocked older generations.
 Young people led social demonstration through art, fashion, music and culture, while pushing for equality and diversity.